Skip to main content

 It is important to note that a Manager is not simply an administrative user, but can be used to create much more advanced scenarios such as delegating administration of a whole organization to a user, acting then as administrator and permission manager of that user group.

-Thus we will explain service for two very common scenarios in ZITADEL:
+Thus, we will explain service for two of the most common scenarios in ZITADEL:

 • Managers in isolation: Granting administrative permissions within a single organization context.